YanaDev49/Diving-Into-Docker/Images-and-Containers.md

 ![image](https://github.com/user-attachments/assets/e74b94a1-97e2-4d03-a8f0-aa96123a1090)

-This is just a minor python script that prints text on the screen, but ill show you how i deleloped a more detailed script and containerised it using docker in upcoming files! 😆
+This is just a minor python script that prints text on the screen, but ill show you how i developed a more detailed script and containerised it using docker in upcoming files! 😆

 ## And There You Have it!!
-We have looked at the details of both images and containers in docker!!
+We have looked at the details of both images and containers in docker!!🚀🚀

 ![ThereYouHaveItSheaWhitneyGIF](https://github.com/user-attachments/assets/247eca35-7759-46ac-a8ec-20dd1af68a71)